Marthanda Varma

 Travancore under Marthanda Varma made a deliberate attempt to consolidate its power by the use of Indian Ocean trade.
 It was the policy of Marthanda Varma to offer assistance to Syrian Christian traders (as a means of limiting European involvement in ocean trade).
 The principal merchandise was black pepper, but other goods also came to be defined as royal monopoly items (requiring a license for trade) between the 1740s and the 1780s.
 Eventually, Travancore challenged and broke the Dutch blockade of the Kerala coast.

-Trivandrum became a prominent city in Kerala under Marthanda Varma.
+Thiruvananthapuram became a prominent city in Kerala under Marthanda Varma.
 He undertook many irrigational works, built roads and canals for communication and gave active encouragement to foreign trade.
 In January, 1750, Marthanda Varma decided to "donate" his kingdom to the last Tiruvadi Sri Padmanabha (Vishnu) and thereafter rule as the deity's "vice-regent" (Sri Padmanabha Dasa).
 Marthanda Varma's policies were continued in large measure by his successor, Rama Varma ("Dharma Raja").